 Nutrition and Benefits of Bison

-Bison contains a lot of protein, iron, selenium and vitamin B12.
-There's also zinc and vitamin B6.
-Because bison is low in fat, about six grams in a four-ounce serving, and only two-and-a-half of that saturated, it's a sought after meat for many diets.
+Bison contains a lot of protein, iron, selenium, and vitamin B12, along with zinc and vitamin B6.
+Because bison is low in fat, about six grams in a four-ounce serving (and less than three grams of it saturated), it works well with diets that prioritize animal protein, such as paleo and keto.